bundlecraft-io/bundlecraft/docs/adr-0003-distribution.md

 ## 1) Context update

 ADR-0001 recommended distributing BundleCraft primarily as an OCI-compliant container image and a template repository, explicitly avoiding PyPI.
-As the project matured (environment configs, CI filtering, clearer separation of bundle vs craft responsibilities), we revisited distribution to balance security, developer UX, and portability.
+As the project matured (environment configs, CI filtering, clearer separation of source vs env responsibilities), we revisited distribution to balance security, developer UX, and portability.

 The goal: keep trust-sensitive workflows safe and reproducible while making local adoption and CI integration simple.